mbecica/ca_police_violence/README.md

-This analysis is based on data from Mapping Police Violence.
+This analysis is based on data from Mapping Police Violence (2013-2026) for the state of California.
 Read their [full methodology here](https://mappingpoliceviolence.org/files/MappingPoliceViolence_Methodology.pdf).

 Census places are used as the geographic scale as a compromise between County (too general geographically, but many other police-related datasets at this scale) and Census Tract (not enough data in the MPV to create statistics).